Sue is a local landscape artist, based in Saffron Walden.

-I exhibit regularly at Church Street Gallery in Saffron Walden and have exhibited in France and with galleries across East Anglia from Cambridge to Manningtree.
-I have paintings in collections in the UK, Australia, France, Germany and the USA.
+Sue exhibits regularly here at Church Street Gallery as well as in France and with galleries across East Anglia from Cambridge to Manningtree.
+Sue’s work is in collections in the UK, Australia, France, Germany and the USA